Deans and Staff

 Dr. Eric J. Paulson is associate dean of The Graduate College and professor in the College of Education at Texas State University.
 He earned his B.A. at Eckerd College, his M.S. at Florida State University, and his Ph.D. at the University of Arizona.
 He joined the faculty at Texas State in 2010 and served as the director of the doctoral program in Developmental Education from 2010 to 2014.
 Prior to Texas State, he was an associate professor in the literacy and second language studies program and the director of graduate studies for the School of Education at the University of Cincinnati.
 Dr. Paulson maintains an active research agenda in the field of developmental education and post-secondary literacy through publications, presentations, and grant-funded work.
 He has published three books and numerous articles in journals that include Reading Research Quarterly, Journal of Developmental Education, Journal of Adolescent and Adult Literacy, Research in the Teaching of English, Classroom Discourse, Literacy Research & Instruction, Reading Psychology, the International Journal of Qualitative Methods, and others.
 To learn more, visit Dr. Paulson’s website.

 Graduate College Staff

 - Abigail Miller, Senior Administrative Assistant (graduate dean and graduate faculty support)

 Graduate Admissions Specialists (admissions review; decision processing):

 - Laurie Pickerill, Supervisor (College of Health Professions)

 - Melissa Bentley (College of Education; McCoy College of Business Administration; Professional/Teacher Certifications)

 - Patricia Ferrer (College of Applied Arts; Domestic applications in the College of Science and Engineering)

 - Mark Moore (International applications for ALL colleges)

-- Sylvia Sanders (College of Liberal Arts and Fine Arts and Communication)
+- Sylvia Sanders (College of Fine Arts and Communication; College of Liberal Arts)

 Graduate Degree Audit Specialists (candidates; curriculum and degree audits; letters of completion, good standing, and anticipated graduation):

-- Anna Trujillo (McCoy College of Business Administration, Colleges of Fine Arts and Communication; Science and Engineering)
+- Meagan Hernandez (McCoy College of Business Administration; Colleges of Health Professions, Science and Engineering)

 Graduate Funding Specialists:

 - Dr. Andrea Hilkovitz, External Funding Coordinator (external funding including scholarships, fellowships and grants)

 - Lynnette Lombardo, Graduate Funding Specialist (internal funding including student travel, scholarships and fellowships, graduate assistantships)

-- Janet Moseley (probation/suspension, security access requests, special appeals and problems, special projects)
+- Janet Moseley (probation/suspension, security access requests, advisor training, special appeals and problems, special projects)